-There are many different places to worship in Auckland if you are religious.
+There are several places to worship on Waiheke if you are religious.
 Places of worship such as the MacLaurin Chapel and Muslim prayer spaces, are available on or near campus, and oncampus groups provide fellowship for students from most major religions (auckland.ac.nz/spirituality).

-Shopping in Auckland
+Shopping in Auckland Grocery shopping

-Grocery shopping: